-The Competition Board reviewed a total of 213 merger cases in 2013.
-This represents a 25 per cent drop compared with 2012.
-These merger cases included 162 cases that received unconditional clearance, and 51 cases that were found to be not notifiable (i.e., a decision that the notified concentration does not exceed the applicable jurisdictional thresholds) or that fell outside the merger control regime (i.e., a decision that the notified transaction falls outside the scope of applicability of the merger control rules for not bringing about a change of control).
-Of these 213 cases, 125 involved acquisitions, one involved mergers, 68 involved joint ventures and 19 involved privatisations.
+The Competition Board reviewed a total of 215 merger cases in 2014.
+These merger cases included 169 cases that received unconditional clearance, three cases that were cleared with conditions and 43 cases that were found to be not notifiable (i.e., a decision that the notified concentration does not exceed the applicable jurisdictional thresholds) or that fell outside the merger control regime (i.e., a decision that the notified transaction falls outside the scope of applicability of the merger control rules for not bringing about a change of control).
+Out of these 215 transactions, four were found to be outwith the merger control regime, while 18 were privatisations.
+Fifty-three transactions were Turkish-to-Turkish, whereas 76 were foreign-to-foreign.